LucasMeldrum/CART470_CapstoneProject/Maya's WeeklyJournal/WeeklyJornal.md

 # Week 6

+_October 29th_

 **Prototype 1**

-For this week, we are testing our app's wireframe with real users who can give feedback on usability and what features they like and don't like.
+For this week, we are testing our app's wireframe with real users who can give feedback on usability and what features they like and don't like. _
 Our objectives are to:
 1. Find usability errors and confusion
 2. See what features users enjoy and what they don't